|

 Further inland, the high ranges stood up like a long straight wall.
 That's where our eyes turned.

-The summit has a large wooden trig point marking it.
-Nearby is a low rock wall wind break.
-We didn't need that and sat out on some comfortable rock seats and had lunch.
+The Mt Oxford summit has a large wooden trig point frame marking it.
+Nearby is a low rock wall that people have created as a wind break.
+We didn't need the wind break as it was now warm and calm, and we sat out on some comfortable rock seats to eat our lunch.
 It was only 11.15 a.m.
-I'd been expecting there to be people about, day trippers from town.
-But no. Who knows why, when we could see Christchurch was having one of its gloomy days buried under low cloud flowing in from the sea.

-A short distance further along the range we came to an area of golden tussocks.
-In the middle of these was a very pretty pool surrounded by bright green cushion plants.
-Onward toward Oxford Hill the tussocks were growing a bit taller, and this meant we needed to give more time to watching our feet instead of just gazing at the views as we walked.
+Onward toward Oxford Hill the tussocks were a bit taller, and meant we needed to give more attention to where we put our feet instead of just gazing at the views as we walked.

 Another kilometre and the view ahead looked down into the valley of the Ashley Gorge.

 This marked the end of the range proper and the terrain turned downwards.
-300 metres below we came to Ashley Saddle.
+300 metres further below we came to Ashley Saddle.

 The final section twisted and turned through native shrubs, gorse, patches of beech forest and pine plantations, to emerge at the Payton Lodge scouts camp.